 Below are the general classifications for brain stem glioma:

 Diffuse brain stem glioma.
 This is the most common classification of brain stem glioma.
 This type of tumor spreads freely throughout the pons and often spreads to the midbrain, the medulla, or nearby parts of the brain.
-These tend to be high-grade tumors; they are very aggressive and contain abnormal-looking cells.
+These tend to be high-grade tumors.
+They are very aggressive and contain abnormal-looking cells.
 If a biopsy was done, a diffuse brain stem glioma may be further classified by a specific genetic change in the tumor cells called H3 K27M.

 Focal brain stem glioma.
-About 20% of brain stem tumors are focal, meaning they occur in one area or are contained within a small portion of the brain stem.
-They usually occur in the midbrain or medulla, rather than the pons.
-These are usually benign or low-grade tumors; they are less aggressive and the tumor cells look fairly normal.
+About 20% of brain stem tumors are focal, meaning they occur in 1 area or are contained within a small portion of the brain stem.
+They usually occur in the midbrain or medulla rather than the pons.
+These are usually benign or low-grade tumors.
+They are less aggressive, and the tumor cells look more like healthy cells.